 Although symptoms can be noted in some people, it’s not so evident in others.
 So, this condition is often termed Silent Reflux.

 Diet and lifestyle changes go a long way in treating LPR.
 Medications and sometimes surgery may be required in some cases.
-A proper assessment of when to eat and what to eat can help with easing most of your discomforts.
+A proper assessment of when to eat and what to eat can help ease most of your discomforts.

 What is Laryngopharyngeal Reflux (LPR)?